Nepiophilia / Infantophilia

 Nepiophilia

-Nepiophilia, also called infantophilia, is a clinically described subtype of pedophilia denoting sexual interest directed at infants and toddlers (roughly under age five).
-It is inherently abusive and illegal, and is documented here strictly as a forensic category.
+Nepiophilia, also called infantophilia, is a proposed subtype of pedophilia denoting sexual interest in infants and toddlers (roughly under age five).
+It is not a recognised diagnosis, is inherently abusive and illegal, and is documented here strictly as a forensic and historical category.

 - Prevalence